jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Preventing Pre-Extension with Cancellation

 Pre-extension with cancellation is an alternative to overriding.
 It should also be preventable, because it alters the base’s behavior.
 Clearly when something is not overridable, you should also not be able to cancel it.
 The exact implementation of this is not important.
-The only thing that is important is that it prevention of pre-extension with cancellation *will* be implemented.
+The only thing that is important is that it prevention of pre-extension with cancellation *might* be implemented.

 ### Preventing & Enforcing Data Replacement